pinejade/pinejade.github.io/content/authors/张艺涵/_index.md

 ---
 # Display name
-title: 张艺涵
+title: Yihan Zhang(张艺涵)

 # Full name (for SEO)
-first_name: 艺涵
+first_name: Yihan
-last_name: 张
+last_name: Zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2025级博士研究生
+role: PhD student, Class of 2025

 # Organizations/Affiliations
 organizations: